Teach 10 Ways to Protect Child From Molestation, Rape

 A child may be closer to his/her friends than, to their parents.
 If you feel your child is disturbed and acting weird, ask her friends and her friends’ parent in case they know of something

 Talking about rape and sexual abuse is perhaps still a taboo.
 It’s time to talk about it to our child.
-It’s time to role model and coach your daughter that her safety is in her own hands.
+It’s time to role model and coaches your daughter that her safety is in her own hands.
 Remember rape is never a victim’s fault.
 You may not be there to protect your child at all times, but coaching them is perhaps as or more valuable for their safety.
 Don’t wait for another day to speak to your child.

 Did you like the 10 preventive measures?
 Have you tried any already?
 Have you got any other tips you would like to share with fellow parents; pls do mention in the comments section below, we’d love to hear from you!